Skip to content

 hr software competitor

 It’s easier to succeed when you have clearly defined objectives that are based in reality.
-Teams often fall short of meeting their goals due to a lack of consensus on the definition of success.
+However, teams often fall short of meeting their goals due to a lack of consensus on the definition of success.
 SMART goals use a specific set of criteria to help ensure that objectives are clearly defined and attainable within a certain timeframe.
 Working through each step of creating a SMART goal can reveal instances where priorities and resources are out of alignment.

 TABLE OF CONTENTS